DamienTicer/savr/README.md

 4. [**Git**](https://docs.github.com/en/desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop) (optional, for cloning the repository)
 5. A code editor like [Visual Studio Code](https://code.visualstudio.com/) (optional, but recommended).

+   Restart your computer after your done downloading all of these.

 ---

 ## Setting Up the Project